 - Virtual machine .pvm file was moved from its original location, e.g. uploaded to iCloud drive.

 - Virtual machine .pvm file was removed from Mac.

-Right-click Parallels icon in the Dock, open Control Center, right-click on your virtual machine and choose Show in Finder;
+Right-click Parallels icon in the Dock, open Control Center, right-click on your virtual machine and select Show in Finder;

 Finder should show you the folder, in which Parallels Desktop expects to find your virtual machine's .pvm file;

-If the .pvm file is not there, think of the operations your performed on your Mac recently that could cause it to disappear from that location.
-If you find the needed .pvm file, place it back to the above mentioned folder.
-You may also search for ".pvm" file using Spotlight.
+If the .pvm file is not there, think of the operations you performed on your Mac recently that could cause it to disappear from that location.
+If you find the needed .pvm file, place it back to the above-mentioned folder.
+You may also search for the ".pvm" file using Spotlight.